 Political participation56 is one of the most studied concepts in social and political sciences.
 Mainly, two approaches have dominated the literature.
 The first approach is sociological and has concentrated traditionally on structural-objective variables in its attempts to explain the determinants of political participation (for example, Milbrath and Goel, 1982; Verba and Nie, 1972).
 The second approach is the psychological one, which has recently focused on the topic of personal attitudinal variables (for example, political efficacy, locus of control).
 Ulbig and Funk (1999) argue that in past research, social psychological factors have been largely ignored and mainly individual differences in political interest and beliefs of political efficacy have been studied.
-However, recently, social psychological theories focusing on inter-group attitudes, emotions and behaviours in relation to different forms of political participation have been proposed (for example, Klandermans, 1997; Kelly and Breinlinger, 1996).
+However, recently, social psychological theories focusing on inter-group attitudes, emotions and behaviours in relation to different forms of

+The effects of citizenship status on political participation in the case of young immigrants living in Germany political participation have been proposed (for example, Klandermans, 1997; Kelly and Breinlinger, 1996).